ipld/ipld/data-model-layer/paths.md

 Full path resolution should use block level resolution through each block.
-When a block level resolver returns an `IPLD Link` a full path resolution should retreive that block, load its codec, and continue on with additional block level resolution until the full path is resolved.
+When a block level resolver returns an `IPLD Link` a full path resolution should retrieve that block, load its codec, and continue on with additional block level resolution until the full path is resolved.
 Finally, path resolution should return a [**representation**](./IPLD-Path.md#representation) of the value for the given path.